-Tulipa orphanidea is a bulbous perennial up to 8 inches (20 cm) tall.
-The stem is glabrous or hairy, and the leaves (which vary from 2 to 7) are up to 8 inches (20 cm) long, up to 0.8 inch (2 cm) wide), green, often with a tinge of red along their edges.
-The stem bears 1 to 4 globular to star-shaped flowers with copper-red, rarely yellow and red tepals, arranged in two whorls of three.
+Tulipa orphanidea is a bulbous perennial with a glabrous or hairy stem that grows up to 8 inches (20 cm) tall.
+Leaves (which vary from 2 to 7) are up to 8 inches (20 cm) long, up to 0.8 inches (2 cm) wide), green, and often with a tinge of red along their edges.
+The stem bears 1 to 4 globular to star-shaped flowers with copper-red, rarely yellow, and red tepals, arranged in two whorls of three.
 The tepals bear a black, sometimes yellow, basal blotch interiorly.
-The 6 stamens are a dark olive and up to 0.5 inch (1.2 cm) long.
+The six stamens are dark olive and up to 0.5 inches (1.2 cm) long.

 USDA hardiness zone 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).

 Tulips need a chilling period and are planted in the fall.
 Planting depth should be about three times the bulb's diameter; small bulbs will be about 5 to 6 inches (12.5 to 15 cm)deep, larger bulbs 8 to 10 inches (20 to 25 cm).
 Add a handful of bulb food or bone meal at planting time and water well.
 Keep watering weekly, if it doesn't rain, until the ground freezes.
 Feed again when the leaves emerge in the spring.